Israeli Law Series 4 – Israel’s Immigration Law

 Prior to Arrival in Israel

-The employer, as the party which invited the foreign employee, applies to the PIBA Branch for the employee to receive an entry visa for work purposes.
+The employer applies to the PIBA Branch for the invited employee to receive a work entry visa.
 In the case of a new visa, the employee should be outside of Israel at the application stage.

 The documents required to be attached to the application to be submitted to the PIBA Branch are as follows: